Meet the Team

 After graduating with his Masters, he moved to Vancouver Washington working with non-profit mental health agencies.
 He gained valuable experience working with these agencies and now applies that knowledge to the university counseling setting.

 He focuses on interpersonal factors and strength-based approaches to assist clients in their journey.
-Cole is designated as the EWU veteran resource centers (VRC) liaison and works to create a line of communication and access for students using the VRC.
-Cole enjoys spending time with his friends and family along with reading, golf, boating in the summer, and being pranked by the front desk staff.
+Cole is designated as the EWU Veteran Resource Centers (VRC) liaison and works to create a line of communication and access for students using the VRC.
+Cole enjoys spending time with his friends and family along with reading.

 Senior Director